Juanpa Zurita

 Juan Pablo Martínez-Zurita Arellano (born 29 March 1996), commonly known as Juanpa Zurita, is a Mexican internet personality, actor and model.
 He became known in 2013 through making comedy videos on the Vine app.
 Later, he diversified his activities by publishing vlogs and entertainment videos on the YouTube platform, and most recently he started his own water company in the middle of a drought, exploiting the resources of his own country.
 He created various campaigns in favor of humanitarian aid, in one of which he raised 25 million Mexican pesos through donations to make houses to several victims of an earthquake in Mexico City, in September 2017.
 In 2016, he began modelling for fashion brands including Pull&Bear, Louis Vuitton, Dolce & Gabbana and Calvin Klein.

 In 2015, he was chosen for the first time as "icon of the year" by MTV Latin America.
 He has acted in secondary roles in short films.
 In 2018, he played the role of Alex Basteri the Luis Miguel's brother in the Luis Miguel TV series.

 He has 25.5 million followers on Instagram, more than 10 million on YouTube, six million on Facebook, and five million on Twitter.

 In 2017, he was on the Forbes 30 Under 30 list of people in Hollywood and the entertainment industry.

 Early life

 Juan Pablo Martínez-Zurita was born on 29 March 1996, in Mexico City, Mexico, to Fernando Martínez-Zurita Reed and Teresa Arellano.
-He has two brothers and one sister: Fernando Zurita, Andrés Zurita, Paola Zurita.
+He has two brothers and one sister: Fernando Zurita, Andrés Zurita, and Paola Zurita.

 His family moved to the United States during his youth following his father's appointment as a political counselor at the Mexican Embassy in Washington, D.C.
 Zurita now lives in Los Angeles.

 He posted his first Vine on 11 June 2013, which was named "That dog killed chuck norris and was after me."
 This first short video featuring his dog, Puca, received thousands of views in a few days.
 His subsequent vines were often created with his brother, Andrés Zurita.